guissmo/blog/src/content/blog/transitioning-from-academe-to-industry.md

 category: Life
 author: guissmo
 date: 2023-03-22T22:20:31+01:00
-draft: false
-toc: true
-categories:
-  - Work
 description: My experiences as a recent PhD graduate looking for a job in the industry.
 slug: transitioning-from-academe-to-industry
 tags:
-  - industry
+  - story
-  - academe
+  - recommendation
-  - tips
+  - math
 ---

 I have had a couple of friends and acquaintances who are thinking to move from a research position to a tech industry job.
 I ironically had to do **a lot of research** while doing this transition, so I guess the four years of doing research helped!